Nook Color: Use as an Android tablet

 As an Android device, the Nook Color can be modified to run most Android applications.
 One common method that unlocks this function is rooting, which grants users root access to the Nook Color's file system.
 Doing so voids the device's warranty, though it can often be returned to (non-rooted) factory defaults for warranty claims.

 In addition to rooting the stock operating system, complete versions of Android are available that can replace the stock firmware and provide functions similar to other Android devices.
-Android versions 2.2 (Froyo) 2.3 (Gingerbread), 4.0 (Ice Cream Sandwich), and 4.1-4.3 (Jelly Bean) have all been fully ported to the Nook Color and are available as free downloads.
-KitKat (4.4) is actively being ported, with a few known issues.
+Android versions 2.2 (Froyo) 2.3 (Gingerbread), 4.0 (Ice Cream Sandwich) 4.1-4.3 (Jelly Bean) and 4.4 (KitKat) have all been fully ported to the Nook Color and are available as free downloads.

-Perhaps the most popular such replacement is CyanogenMod 10, an enhanced version of Android 4.1 (Jelly Bean), which, as of September 2013, has over 55,000 reported installations on the Nook Color (codenamed "encore").
+Perhaps the most popular such replacement is CyanogenMod 11, an enhanced version of Android 4.4 (Kitkat), which, as of September 2013, has over 55,000 reported installations on the Nook Color (codenamed "encore").
 CyanogenMod is a community-developed firmware replacement that can be downloaded for free.
 It can be installed to the internal storage or started from a microSD card, which typically will not affect the internal installation.
 Neither replacing the stock operating system nor running the operating system from a microSD card requires rooting.

-Many people have reported that KitKat (CyanogenMod 11) runs with less lag than CM10.
+Many people have reported that CM11 runs with less lag than CM10.

 USB port

 The original Nook used a standard Micro USB connection for both battery charging and PC connectivity.
 The Nook Color uses a modified connector with two depths.
 The first depth is compatible with Micro USB (5-conductor), while the second depth has 12 conductors.
-This change was made to increase the amount of power available to charge the larger battery of the Nook Color when using the included cable at 1.9 A as opposed to the 0.5 A limit of standard USB connections.
+This change was made to increase the amount of power available to charge the larger battery of the Nook Color when using the included cable at 2A as opposed to the 0.5 A limit of standard USB connections.

 Because of this, the USB cable included with the Nook Color is physically incompatible with other devices employing standard micro-USB connectors.
 However, the Nook Color itself is physically compatible with standard micro-USB cords and will still charge at a slower rate on such cords.